SPOT: Single-Shot Positioning via Trainable Near-Field Rainbow Beamforming: Numerical Results

 Unless explicitly stated otherwise, the simulations are conducted using the parameters detailed in Table \ref{para}.
 It is worth noting that the Rayleigh distance for our simulation setup is \(348.35\) meters.
 In our simulations, $K$ users are assumed to be uniformly and randomly distributed within a spatial sector spanning \([-60^\circ, 60^\circ]\) relative to the BS, with distances ranging from 5 to 300 meters.
 For the purpose of model development and evaluation, a dataset comprising \num{50 000} samples is generated for the training set, while \num{5 000} independent samples are generated for the validation and test sets, respectively.

-For comparison, we consider the following baselines: \begin{itemize} \item \textbf{CBS}~\cite{luo2024beam}: Two stages of downlink transmissions include one beam for angle (CBS beam 1) and $K$ user-specific beams for distance (CBS beam 2) estimation, respectively.
-Each user feeds back the peak-power subcarrier indices, enabling the \ac{BS} to infer the position via the beam-split trajectory. \item \textbf{ConvNeXt}~\cite{lei2025deep}: First runs CBS to get a coarse position estimate, then refines it with a ConvNeXt model that takes the two received power vectors and the coarse estimate as input. \item \textbf{Distance-dependent CBS}~\cite{zheng2025near}: Uses distance-aware rainbow beams for joint angle–distance estimation within a single beam.
-Accuracy improves with more beams.
-Users estimate angles and distances locally and report to the BS. \item \textbf{RaiNet} \cite{Klus2025Deep}: We adapt the uplink-based RaiNet to our downlink scenario where the \ac{BS} transmits CBS rainbow beams, and each user feeds back its received power vector across subcarriers.
-The \ac{BS} employs the same convolutional and fully connected network architecture as in the original RaiNet to regress the user's position. \end{itemize}
+For comparison, we consider the following baselines: \begin{itemize} \item \textbf{CBS}~\cite{luo2024beam}: Two stages of downlink transmissions include one beam for angle (CBS Beam 1) and $K$ user-specific beams for distance (CBS Beam 2) estimation, respectively.
+Each user feeds back its own peak-power subcarrier index, enabling the \ac{BS} to infer the position.

+\item \textbf{ConvNeXt}~\cite{lei2025deep}: This scheme first runs CBS to get a coarse position estimate, then refines it with a ConvNeXt model that takes the two received power vectors and the coarse estimate as input. \item \textbf{Distance-dependent CBS}~\cite{zheng2025near}: This scheme uses distance-aware rainbow beams for joint angle-distance estimation within a single beam.
+Multiple beams are employed to improve the accuracy. \item \textbf{RaiNet} \cite{Klus2025Deep}: We adapt the uplink-based RaiNet to our downlink scenario where the \ac{BS} transmits CBS rainbow beams, and each user feeds back its received power vector across subcarriers.
+The \ac{BS} employs the original RaiNet which includes 3 convolutional layers and 3 FC layers to regress the user's position. \end{itemize}